 But the most serious problem that can occur in self-watering containers (any self-watering container) is the build up of salts from fertilizer and naturally-occurring dissolved minerals in water.
 In an ordinary pot that drains at the bottom, this is less of a problem, because the excess fertilizer salts are flushed out by watering deeply from the top and draining out the bottom.
 When you have a good 24 hour rainstorm, this happens automatically.

-But with any container that is wicking water up from down below, the water and fertilizer is drawn up from below, and the water evaporates from the top, over and over and over again, which concentrates the fertilizer salts and dissolved minerals in the potting mix.
+But with any container that is wicking water up from down below, the water and fertilizer is drawn up from the water chamber, and then evaporates from the top, over and over and over again, which over time will concentrate the fertilizer salts and dissolved minerals that are naturally contained in the water, into the potting mix.

 Earthboxes now come with a fertilizer strip, that is supposed to work in a time-release fashion to minimize this problem.
-But over time, especially over multiple seasons with the same potting mix, any evaporative system is going to build up minerals and salts.
+But over time, especially over multiple seasons if you use the same potting mix, any evaporative system is going to build up minerals and salts.

 The solution is to either:

 I have many, many large container gardens, both self-watering and not, and every fall I dump the potting mix out of all of them into 3 large “Brute” trash cans.
 I pull out the plants and their bigger roots, break up the potting mix, and store it over the winter in these covered trash cans.
-In the spring, I lay out a large tarp in the middle of the lawn, and mix up new potting soil by combining 1 part “old” potting mix with 1 part homemade compost.
-The compost is fully decomposed, so its nutrition is available to the plant roots.
+In the spring, I lay out a large tarp in the middle of the lawn, and mix up new potting soil by combining 2 parts “old” potting mix with 1 part homemade compost.
+The compost is fully decomposed, so its microbes are alive and its nutrition is available to the plant roots.

 But in any container, because you are basically using "sterile" potting mix without the presence of normal soil microorganisms, you are sort of stuck with using artificial fertilizers if you have no rich compost.
 Organic fertilizers are slow-release because they rely on soil microorganisms for help getting into the plant.